frosas/lag/README.md

 - Requests to blank.js are still forwarded to Heroku no?
 - Ping from another thread (use a Web Worker) to avoid altered values when the computer slows down.
+- Don't cancel all the requests after a while but leave a sample of them to be able to report a real lag.